Ken Sinervo, MD, MSc, FRCSC, ACGE, Medical Director

-When asked about the CEC Dr. Sinervo says, "I find it extremely rewarding to be able to make a positive impact in the quality of lives of the patients that we treat.
+Dr. Sinervo leads the CEC staff by example, instilling compassion, integrity, caring and enduring dedication in his team.
+When asked about the CEC, he says, "I find it extremely rewarding to be able to make a positive impact in the quality of lives of the patients that we treat.
 So many patients have been given dismal prospects and limited choices.
 To be able to offer our endometriosis patients another alternative through the excision of their disease through laparoscopic techniques, and to see the long-lasting effects makes what we do so worthwhile.”